 WickedCup: Really loved this cafe in Jasper.
 It’s a little farther out from downtown Jasper and you will need a car to get here but they offer great coffee, drinks and brunch food.

-What to Pack For 3 to 4 Days in Jasper in the summer
+What to Pack For 3 Days to 4 Days in Jasper National Park in the Summer

 The sun can be quite strong during the day especially if you are hiking, make sure to pack a hat and plenty of sunscreens to avoid being burned.

-There are a lot of bugs and mosquitos during the hikes and near the lakes, so make sure to pack insect repellent (or get 10 mosquito bites like me).
+There are a lot of bugs and mosquitoes during the hikes and near the lakes, so make sure to pack insect repellent (or get 10 mosquito bites like me).

 If you are an avid photographer, definitely pack a wide angle lens in order to capture the peaks and mountains.

-Concluding 3 to 4 days in Jasper National Park
+Final Thoughts On 3 days to 4 days in Jasper National Park